 The City is dependent upon property taxes as a major source of revenue to the general fund, providing about 70% of the fund's revenue.
 Annual property tax increases are limited to 1% of the prior year's collections plus a new construction factor unless approved via referendum.
-The City did not increase property taxes by the allowable 1% in 2018 but may use the "banked" 2018 increase in future years.
-As of 2018, the City's banked property tax capacity equaled \$1,861,072.
+The City did not increase property taxes by the allowable 1% in 2020 but may use the "banked" 2020 increase in future years.
+As of 2020, the City's banked property tax capacity equaled \$2,444,254.

 Real estate excise taxes derived from the sale of real property along with transportation and park impact fees are major sources of funding for capital expenditures.
-These two real estate dependent sources of revenue have fallen for the first time since 2009.
-Real estate excise tax receipts in 2018 were 3.0% lower than 2017 collections and impact fee revenues have seen reductions of 21% (transportation) and 45% (parks) from the prior year.
-This translates to a total of a \$1.9 million decrease in impact fee revenues .
+Real estate excise tax receipts in 2020 were 1.4% lower than 2019, the third year of a decline and impact fee revenues have seen increases of 61% (transportation) and 67% (parks) from the prior year.
+Even though 2020 impact fees increased, there has been an overall downward trend since 2014.
 Significant infrastructure funding is also provided by transfers of general fund resources to the capital improvement funds.
 The city has no utility or business taxes.